Lutein macular degeneration

 Maize gets bad press these days, mainly because of the devastating effect of high fructose corn-syrup used by irresponsible food manufacturers.

-But the very low carbohydrate Banting diet also frowns on corn in any form because of its albeit natural-starch content.
+But the very low carb keto diets also frown on corn in any form because of its albeit natural-starch content.

 Our strong recommendation is to enjoy all these natural foods on a daily basis.
 In the context of the whole meal fresh-corn on the cob certainly cannot be described as glycemic; the effect on blood sugar is minimal.
 It has a low GI.
 Take a short walk after lunch if you feel vulnerable.

-The exercise associated with gardening also helps to normalise blood glucose; and makes sure the retinal vessels get sufficient oxygen and these nutrients.
+The exercise associated with gardening also helps to normalise blood glucose; and makes sure the retinal vessels get sufficient oxygen, vitamin D and these nutrients.

 How to make homemade cornbread is important for all those who grow the grain; the cobs eventually become too hard to eat.
 But one can still benefit from the carotenes with just a few culinary skills from our green kitchen.
 As always a pressure-cooker is a most useful appliance, saving time and money.